A side benefit I’ve discovered about gardening is birdwatching.

 European Starlings are among the continent’s most numerous songbirds.
 They are stocky black birds with short tails, triangular wings, and long, pointed bills.
 They can be pretty abundant and aggressive.
 Covered in white spots during winter, they turn dark and glossy in summer.

-Starlings are common around cities and towns.
+Starlings are common around cities and towns, and are a frequent visitor to my yard.
+They come to all my bird feeders and consume lots of the seed I put out.
 For much of the year, they wheel through the sky and mob lawns in big, noisy flocks.
 Look in lawns, city parks and squares, and fields.
 They’ll be working their way across the grass, often moving in a slight zig-zag line and seeming to hurry as they stab their bills into the ground every step or two.

 Common Grackles are blackbirds that look like they’ve been slightly stretched.
 They’re taller and longer tailed than a typical blackbird, with a longer, more tapered bill and the adults have glossy-iridescent bodies.
 Grackles walk around lawns and fields on their long legs or gather in noisy groups high in trees, typically evergreens.
 They eat many crops (notably corn) and nearly anything else as well, including garbage.

 These guys are becoming quite nuisance as they come in flocks and run off the other birds around the feeder.
 They also scoop out the seeds from the tray and knock them to the ground where even more flock to take in the goodies.
+These buggers will empty my bird feeders in just a few short days.
 I tried a different feeder that was smaller in the hope the big birds wouldn’t feed there.
 But, they still kept a comin’.

 My first impression when I saw these Grackles was the one was being aggressive to the other.
-Moments later it became apparent the female was calling on the male to feed her.
+Moments later it became apparent the female (or perhaps a younger male) was calling on the male to feed her.